 During your visit to the Farm Shop you can taste many of the delicious products.
 This is also the perfect location to have lunch.
 Maggie’s daughter now runs The Eatery, and is open for lunch everyday.
 The menu changes every day in line with the local seasonal products that are able to be sourced, but it will always be beautiful, gourmet offerings.
 The food here is perhaps the most beautiful I’ve eaten anywhere.
 Bookings are essential.

 The Eatery also offers classes, so you can do a class on everything from making desserts, to gin school, to kids cooking classes.
+Start with a simple one hour interactive class to see a cooking demonstration, taste some of the results and learn about the history of Maggie Beer’s farm – see the details here.

 Pick up some Fresh Produce at a Farmers Market